An undecidable extension of Morley's theorem on the number of countable models: Morley's Theorem is consistently true for second-order logic

-We will briefly sketch the ideas of the Foreman-Magidor proof in the special case we are interested in, namely equivalence relations - such as $\sigma$-projective ones - that are coded by a real.
-A detailed analysis of the proof will appear in Section \ref{sec:Woodin}, where we find weaker hypotheses that still enable us to compute the possible numbers of equivalence classes for thin equivalence relations definable more stringently than just being in $L(\R)$.
-For example, let us consider all sets of reals - e.g. the $\sigma$-projective ones - that are constructible from a real.
-The idea of the Foreman-Magidor proof is to note that a code for such a set (being a real, it is of size less than the supercompact) appears at some initial stage of the iteration; if such an equivalence relation is thin, then they show that the interpretation of the code when the code appears is also thin (``downwards generic absoluteness”), and that the rest of the proper forcing adds no new equivalence classes to thin equivalence relations (``upwards generic absoluteness”).
+We will briefly sketch the ideas of the Foreman-Magidor proof in the special case we are interested in, namely $\sigma$-projective equivalence relations.
+A detailed analysis of the proof will appear in Section \ref{sec:Woodin}, where we find weaker hypotheses that still enable us to compute the possible numbers of equivalence classes.
+The idea of the Foreman-Magidor proof is to note that a code for such a set involving a real plus finitely many countable ordinals appears at some initial stage of the iteration; if such an equivalence relation is \emph{thin} -- i.e., does not have perfectly many equivalence classes -- then they show that the interpretation of the code when the code appears is also thin (``downwards generic absoluteness”), and that the rest of the proper forcing adds no new equivalence classes to thin equivalence relations (``upwards generic absoluteness”).
 When the code appears at some initial stage, we may without loss of generality assume $\CH$ holds at that stage, since it holds cofinally often in the iteration.
 At that stage then, its interpretation has no more than $\aleph_1$ equivalence classes.
 By upwards generic absoluteness, its interpretation at the final stage, which is just the equivalence relation we started with, then has no more than $\aleph_1$ equivalence classes.
 It is convenient that we can refer to a well-known model of set theory, but the Foreman-Magidor proof does not actually use most of the properties of that model.
+It is actually sufficient to alternately blow up the continuum, properly, e.g. with Cohen reals, and then countably closedly collapse it down to $\aleph_1$, in a countable support iteration.
 For further discussion, see Section \ref{sec:Woodin}.